arora-ria/arora-ria/README.md

 ## 🚀 About Me

-* 💼 Software Engineer with 5+ years of industry experience.
-* ⚙️ Experienced as a Full Stack engineer working with large-scale production systems handling millions of requests and complex workflows and building customer facing enterprise AI Agents.
+* ⚙️ Experienced as a Full Stack engineer working with large-scale production systems and building customer facing enterprise AI Agents.
 * 🤖 Currently exploring Applied ML, LLM Systems, RAG and Evals.

 ---